tewarid/dotnet-tools/README.md

 ## WebSocket Tool

 Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, send, and receive data.
-It is built with .NET's native implementation of WebSockets, and requires at least [Windows 8](http://gs.statcounter.com/os-version-market-share/windows/desktop/worldwide).
+It is built with .NET's native implementation of WebSockets, and requires at least Windows 8.

 ## WebSocket Server Tool

-Provides an interactive WebSocket server based on System.Net.HttpListener, or a self-hosted WCF service.
+Interactive WebSocket server based on either System.Net.HttpListener or a self-hosted WCF service.
 WCF service is configured through `App.config` to run at port 8087, and in code to run at end point specified by user.
 Supports SSL.
-Requires at least [Windows 8](http://gs.statcounter.com/os-version-market-share/windows/desktop/worldwide).
+Requires at least Windows 8.

 ## WebSocketSharp Tool

 Interactive WebSocket client that may be used to establish WebSocket sessions, send, and receive data.
-It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7 or better.
+It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7, or better.
 An HTTP proxy may be specified so WebSocket sessions can be debugged using [Fiddler](http://www.telerik.com/fiddler).

 ## WebSocketSharp Server Tool

-Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works with Windows 7 or better.
+Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works on Windows 7, or better.
 Data can be sent to and received from WebSocket clients.
 Supports SSL.

 ## Related Tools